Video transcripts

 Making early referrals to Occupational Health is essential.
 This can avoid absences or allow employees to return to work sooner with the support or recommended adjustments.
 It also ensures the employees are receiving the correct care and can safely complete their work as well as allowing managers to plan and manage work effectively.

-Our online management referral system, eOPAS allows managers/HR to quickly refer an employee to occupational health who will assess them and provide the manager with an assessment and recommendations (if needed).
+Our online management referral system, Meddbase allows managers/HR to quickly refer an employee to occupational health who will assess them and provide the manager with an assessment and recommendations (if needed).
 If you need to make a referral, get in touch.

 Occupational health referrals – the employee